About this statement

 We take steps to protect the personal information we hold against misuse, interference and loss, as well as unauthorised access, modification or disclosure.
 This includes password protection for electronic files, securing paper files in locked cabinets and physical access restrictions.

 Personal information held by DFAT in Commonwealth records is managed securely through our recordkeeping system.
-When no longer required to be retained as part of a Commonwealth record, personal information is destroyed in accordance with the Archives Act 1983 (Archives Act).of a Commonwealth record personal information is destroyed in accordance with the Archives Act 1983.
+When no longer required to be retained as part of a Commonwealth record, personal information is destroyed in accordance with the Archives Act 1983 (Archives Act).

 Access and correction of personal information